ArthurZucker/PAMAI/README.md

 Not only is a single call labeled, but the tail of it is also marked as `context = 1`.
 This makes it a bit strange.
 Though we can actually see that there is some noise/signal at the end of the recording, which annotation should we trust.

+I decided to merge the to files, ignoring the files without labels.
+This allows for a subsampling of the already huge dataset.

 ### Dataloader

 This has a huge impact on the way I will chose to label the data from a given random begin and end sample.